Debug Mode is similar to Full Page View in that it shows you a full page preview of your Pen.

 - The view has no CodePen influence whatsoever

-It's just a totally raw, rendered view of the code you authored in a Pen.
-It's great for debugging, or just showing off your code!
+Debug Mode is just a totally raw, rendered view of the code you authored in a Pen.
+It's great for debugging, testing your code in legacy browsers, or just showing off your code without the CodePen frame around it.

-If you're a free member, you can view Debug Mode on your own Pens while logged into CodePen.
+If you're a free member, you can view Debug Mode on your own Pens while logged into CodePen on a supported browser.

 If you're a PRO member, your Pens can be seen in debug mode by anyone, even while logged out, which makes it easier to share the debug mode with clients, view it on your mobile device, or test it on legacy browsers, since you don't have to go through the log in process.

 You can reach the Debug Mode on your own Pens through the Change View Switcher while logged in: